Blandford-Znajek process in vacuo and its holographic dual: Cylindrical BZ process

-The constant parameters (and their notation) are directly analogous to functions that appear in standard treatments of stationary axisymmetric plasma magnetospheres (e.g.\ \cite{MacDonald:1982zz,Gralla:2014yja} and references therein).
 The singularity on the axis carries a line current $I$ in the $-z$ direction, sourcing the azimuthal magnetic field, and a magnetic monopole line charge density $2\pi \psi_{z}$ sourcing the radial magnetic field. ($2\pi \psi_z$ is the $z$-derivative of the magnetic flux through a cylinder ending at coordinate $z$.)
 The quantity $\O_F$ is the ``angular velocity of the magnetic field lines," in the sense that the electric field vanishes in the local frame that rotates that way: $(\del_t+\O_F\del_\phi)\cdot F=0$.
 This is a standard concept in ideal plasma physics, where the plasma determines the preferred frame.
-It is meaningful here without the plasma only because the field is degenerate. {We are interested in the solution \eqref{simplest} on a rotating black hole background, but it is worth noting that it could also be terminated on a cylindrical conductor rotating with angular velocity $\O_F$.}
+It is meaningful here without the plasma only because the field is degenerate.

+We are interested in the solution \eqref{simplest} on a rotating black hole background, but it is worth noting that it could also be terminated on a cylindrical conductor rotating with angular velocity $\O_F$.